-Stunning Traditional Japanese Imari Porcelain Ovoid Form Glazed Porcelain, of quite generous proportions, now converted to an electric Table Lamp, complete with later Ormolu Circular stepped base.
+Stunning Traditional Japanese Imari hand decorated Porcelain double gourd form glazed porcelain, of medium proportions, now converted to an electric Table Lamp, complete with later plain heavy-duty Ormolu circular stepped base.
 Third quarter of the Nineteenth Century.

 The main outer glazed porcelain body with plain surface detail and all over typical decorative Imari palette in colours of iron red and cobalt blue tones on an off-white ground, beautifully mounted with an ormolu decorative mount

 Imari Ware first began arriving from Japan to Europe in the late 17th century.
 The elegant porcelain thrilled royals and nobles, and was not only used as high-end crockery but also displayed as status symbols in royal palaces.
 The mountain village of Okawachiyama and its secret kilns is the best place to explore the history of Imari ware.